-- Is not able to make a decision regarding contacting their parents or a guardian due to physical illness or psychological state - Is admitted to a hospital, crisis center or treatment center (other than emergency room) - Is placed on disciplinary probation, suspension, or dismissal after the student's appeal has been exhausted - Who is underage is found to have violated the College's alcohol policy for consumption, possession or intoxicated behavior after the student's appeal has been exhausted - Is being detained by local or state authorities.
+- Is not able to make a decision regarding contacting their parents or a guardian due to physical illness or psychological state - Is admitted to a hospital, crisis center or treatment center (other than emergency room) - Is placed on disciplinary probation, suspension, or dismissal after the student's appeal has been exhausted - Who is underage and is found to have violated the College's alcohol policy for consumption, possession or intoxicated behavior after the student's appeal has been exhausted - Is being detained by local or state authorities.

-The decision to notify a parent or guardian will be at the discretion of the Vice President for Student Affairs or Associate Vice President for Student Affairs.
+The decision to notify a parent or guardian will be at the discretion of the Associate Vice President for Student Affairs and Dean of Students or Associate Dean of Students.